Oakland College (Mississippi): Antebellum period

 The first class took place on May 14, 1830, at the private residence of Mrs John E. Dromgoole, the wife of a slave trader, with three students attending.
 Six months later, 22 students were enrolled.
 Over the years, more than 1000 students were educated at the college.
 According to historian Mary Carol Miller, its alumni pool included "twenty-one ministers, thirty-nine attorneys, and nineteen physicians."
 John Chamberlain taught English and Mathematics.
 In 1837, Rev. Zebulon Butler became Professor of Theology.
 He was later replaced by Rev. S. Beach Jones.

 The first student to graduate in 1833 was James M. Smiley; he went on to serve as Vice Chancellor of the state of Mississippi.
 Notable alumni include Henry Hughes, who developed the economic notion of "warrantism".
 Another notable alumni was James S. Johnston, later a bishop of the Episcopal Church and the founder of West Texas Military Academy, a private school in San Antonio, Texas.
 Hiram B. Granbury, an attorney who served as a Brigadier General in the Confederate States Army during the Civil War, was also an alumni.

 Tensions arose regarding slavery in the early 1850s.
 President Chamberlain was a Unionist and an abolitionist.
 He was stabbed to death by George Briscoe, a pro-slavery local planter.
 Briscoe apparently felt remorse and committed suicide a week later.

+For the 1858–1859 school year, according to an old prospectus, tuition was $30 per term, "boarding and washing, $18 per month," with a graduating fee of $10.
+Students could purchase firewood for $2 per cord.

-American Civil War
+Civil War and Reconstruction

 The college stayed open until the American Civil War of 1861–1865, despite financial difficulties.
 The second President was Robert L. Stanton, from 1851 to 1854.
 The third President was James Purviance (1807–1871).
 In 1860, William L. Breckinridge (1803–1876) became the fourth President, serving until the Civil War.
 The college closed during the war, as students and faculty either joined the Confederate States Army, or were slain for their pro-Unionist views.
 The campus was used as a military camp and its infrastructure was badly damaged.
-Shortly after the war, Rev. John Calvin became the fifth President.
+Shortly after the war, Rev. Joseph Calvin became the fifth President.
 He died shortly after being appointed, and the college again fell into abeyance.